How much would 'Medicare for All' cost? Democrats' health care plan explained

 "Medicare for All" is estimated to cost tens of trillions of dollars over a decade.

 Several independent studies have estimated that government spending on health care would increase dramatically, in the range of about $25 trillion to $35 trillion or more over a 10-year period.
-Specifically, a study released over the summer by the Mercatus Center at George Mason University estimated it would cost $32.6 trillion over 10 years.
+Specifically, a study released over the summer by the Mercatus Center at George Mason University estimated it would cost $32.6 trillion — $3.26 trillion per year — over 10 years.
+For comparison, the federal budget proposal for the fiscal year 2019 was $4.4 trillion, the Congressional Budget Office states.

 Sanders blasted the Mercatus Center's analysis as “grossly misleading and biased."